jasondoze/Inheritance-/README.md

 <img src="Inheritance/Images/gallery.jpg" title="" alt=""/>

-Gallery is a collection of the vibrancy of contributions to the Inheritance community through shared artifacts.
+Gallery is a collection of the vibrancy of contributions through shared artifacts.
 <br>